djorna/rover_navigation/README.md

 ## Overview

-This ROS package is an extension of ANYbotics' grid_map package to include real-time point-cloud registration, optimum path planning, and GPU optimization.
+This ROS package is an extension of ANYbotics' grid_map package to include point-cloud registration.

-Featues:
+TODO:
+* Path planning with OMPL

 ## Requirements
 * Ubuntu 16.04 with ROS kinetic